APT & Targeted Attacks

 After this is decrypted, there is yet another final backdoor payload that supports data upload and command execution.

 |0x1E||cmdStart error : %d!|

 Table 2.
 Command codes in the PUBLOAD HTTP variant

-In addition, we found some interesting debug strings and event names among the PUBLOAD samples.
+In addition, we found some interesting debug strings and event names amongst the PUBLOAD samples.

 In summary, we think that the new TONESHELL and PUBLOAD archives have been evolving and now have something in common.
 For example, both of them are now being placed in decoy documents (such as Google Drive links) in order to bypass antivirus scanning.